Sassanmtr/Sassanmtr.github.io/README.md

 ## Selected Projects
 ### Policy Learning for Real-time Generative Grasp Synthesis [Slides](/asset/MasterProject.pdf)
-- Designed a realistic setup for mobile manipulation robot grasping in Isaac Sim
+- Design a realistic setup for mobile manipulation robot grasping in Isaac Sim
-- Evaluated the performance of computer-vision-based and Policy-Learning-based approaches
+- Evaluate the performance of computer-vision-based and Policy-Learning-based approaches
-- Developed an interactive imitation learning model that outperforms existing models in this setup
+- Develop an interactive imitation learning model that outperforms existing models in this setup

 ### Robot Skill Adaptation via Soft Actor-Critic Gaussian Mixture Models [Poster](/asset/poster.pdf)
 - Learn a dynamical model with Gaussian mixture models from a few demonstrations